 Oddly, this method is probably the most effective when it comes to interpersonal communication.
 I learned this method from Dale Carnegie’s book, How To Win Friends and Influence People.
 Basically, Dale points out, that when people feel they are being sincerely listened to, they tend to associate positive qualities to the listener.

 So in essence, when we listen carefully to what others are saying, and genuinely show interest in them, people will find us to be sociable and interesting as well.
 Not only that, but by actively listening to what others are saying, you stop worrying so much about what you ‘should’ be saying next.

 When we take the focus off of us, and put it on others, people will be more eager to chat with us.
 Magically, you’ll become sought out for conversation and social interactions.
 And knowing that others actually want to talk to us (because everybody wants to talk about numero uno…themselves), it makes chatting up other people a whole lot easier.

-It is not necessary for a person to become an extrovert in order to achieve meaningful success in their lives.
+It is not necessary for a person to born an extrovert in order to achieve meaningful success in their lives.
 In fact, many celebrities, leaders, and uber-successful entrepreneurs are introverts; like Stephen Spielberg (Multi-Award Winning Director), James Hetfield (Lead Singer of Metallica), Tom Hanks (Actor), J.K Rowling (Author of Harry Potter Series), Barak Obama (ex-President of the United States), and Elon Musk (Inventor and CEO of Tesla).
-However, the people who have the ability to transform themselves into an extrovert when necessary, will be the one’s who successfully capitalize on opportunities when they arise.
+However, the people who have the ability to transform themselves into an extrovert when necessary, will be the one’s who are able to successfully capitalize on opportunities when they arise.